 I’ve tackled big problems before.
 I spent nearly 20 years revolutionizing the financial advisory industry at Financial Engines by giving all Americans access to affordable, high quality financial advice.
 In the past, you needed a million dollar portfolio just to get the financial help you deserved.
 Now, everyone, regardless of their income or wealth, can hire an advisor who will put their clients’ interest first and charge a very reasonable fee.
 Best of all, consumers can choose from so many great companies (e.g., Schwab, Vanguard, Betterment, Personal Capital, and, of course, Edelman Financial Engines).

 I co-founded Planet Bugs to pursue my passion for creating sustainable systems, entomophagy, and help combat ever-increasing amounts of waste.
 Insects have been shown to be a novel answer to solving waste problems.
 Insects help solve many food system problems and answer the climatic problems we face in our water usage, land usage, and carbon emissions.

-The potential for turning EPS into fertilizer, food, and feed is here, now it’s just about scaling up.
-The future for us is turning more types plastics and food waste into usable animal or human protein and frass into fertilizer
+The potential for turning EPS into soil amendments, food, and feed is here, now it’s just about scaling up.
+The future for us is turning more types plastics and food waste into usable animal or human protein and frass into soil amendments.